awmckinley/config/modules/audio.edit/README.md

 # Audio Editing

-Software for editing and manipulating audio files.
+Professional audio editing software for precise manipulation, cutting, and processing of audio files.